Brant/EncryptionExample/readme.md

 2. Choose option 2

 That should show you the original string from the encrypt.py script ("hello there!" is the default)

+## Generating New Keys
+The project comes with sample keys but if you want to create new ones, you can do so.

+### Create initial keys
+The keys are initially created in C#:

+1. From visual studio, run the project
+2. Choose option 1

+### Put keys into the right places
+That will create a *PrivateKey.txt* and *PublicKey.txt* at the root of this repository (outside both the Python and C# areas).

+The *PrivateKey.txt* can be copied directly into the `./csharp/EncryptionDemos` directory.

+For python, the `PublicKey.txt` string needs to be converted into PEM format.
+You can use [this utility from SuperDry Developer](https://superdry.apphb.com/tools/online-rsa-key-converter) to do that conversion.
+Once you  have it, paste it into `./python/publickey.pem`.